 Phase 1: Companies are invited to provide comments to the questions by Sep 30th.

-Phase 2: Moderator provides the Phase 1 summary and updated draft CRs by Oct 11th and companies can further comment are invited to provide Phase 2 comments by Oct 19th, 0900 UTC; Moderator finalizes the summary and the draft CRs to submit on Oct 22nd.
+Phase 2: Moderator provides the Phase 1 summary and updated draft CRs by Oct 11th and companies are invited to provide Phase 2 comments by Oct 19th, 0900 UTC; Moderator finalizes the summary and the draft CRs to submit on Oct 22nd.

 Contact points